jbijlsma/react-native-stripe/README.md

 npm start
 ```

-## Issues
+## Good to know

-- If you want to run on your real (iOS) device and want to access the Payment API running on your host you can update your shell startup config file (~/.zshrc in my case) and export your machine's network interface ip with:
+- If you want to run on your real (iOS) device and want to access the Payment API running on your own machine you can update your shell startup config file (~/.zshrc in my case) and export your machine's network interface ip with:

 ```bash
 export LOCAL_IP=$(ipconfig getifaddr en0)
 ```

-The babel.config.js file has LOCAL_IP in the allowed list so it is available in the app:
+The babel.config.js file already has LOCAL_IP in the allowed list so it is available in the app:

 ```json
 allowlist: [ .., "LOCAL_IP"],